kavindamihiran/vMix-Trial-Extender/README.md

 The script demonstrates, based on hypothetical forensic analysis, how one might attempt to remove traces of a software trial.
 It is not intended for bypassing software licensing, but to illustrate the types of artifacts that trial software may use.

+# How Run

+1. First Run As Administrator
+2. Then run normally
+   (if pop up came give run anyway)

 ## What the Script Does

 1. **Terminates the vMix Process:**